 George Worthing Yates had been rattling around Hollywood since the twenties, publishing short stories and novelettes, writing about a dozen screenplays for westerns and crime dramas, before hitting gold with Them!
 He did a draft for George Pal’s and Byron Haskin’s semi-flop Conquest of Space (1955, review), but not much more than a few basic ideas of his were used for the finished film.
 He soon became one of the most prolific science fiction screenwriters of the fifties, contributing to such films as Earth vs. the Flying Saucers (1956), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), The Flame Barrier (1958), War of the Colossal Beast (1958), Space Master X-7 (1958), Frankenstein 1970 (1958) and Earth vs. the Spider (1958).
 The screenplay was also edited by Harold Jacob Smith, who would later go on to win an Oscar for his work with The Defiant Ones (1960).

 Among the supporting cast one could single out Harry Lauter, in the role of a sceptical deputy.
-Lauter had small roles in The Day the Earth Stood Still (1951, review), Creature with the Atom Brain (1955, review) The Werewolf (1956), Earth vs. the Flying Saucers, The Satan Bug (1965), Escape from the Planet of the Apes (1971), and even played second lead in Superbeast (1972).
+Lauter had small roles in The Day the Earth Stood Still (1951, review), Creature with the Atom Brain (1955, review) The Werewolf (1956, review), Earth vs. the Flying Saucers, The Satan Bug (1965), Escape from the Planet of the Apes (1971), and even played second lead in Superbeast (1972).
 In a walk-on part as helicopter pilot we see William Bryant, who played the lead in King Dinosaur (1955, review), which I just recently reviewed.
 There’s also Roy Engel, a western bit-part actor who appeared in a number of science fiction pictures as well.

 It Came from Beneath the Sea.
 1955, USA.
 Directed by Robert Gordon.
 Written by George Worthing Yates, Harold Jacob Smith.
 Starring: Kenneth Tobey, Faith Domergue, Donald Curtis, Ian Keith, Dean Maddox Jr., Chuck Griffiths, Harry Lauter, Richard W. Peterson, William Bryant.
 Music: Mischa Bakaleinikoff.
 Cinematography: Harry Freulich.
 Editing: Jerome Thoms.
 Art direction: Paul Palmentola.
 Sound: J.S.
 Westmoreland.
 Special effects: Jack Erickson, Ray Harryhausen.
 Visual effects: Ray Harryhausen.
 Produced by Charles H. Schneer & Sam Katzman for Clover Productions & Columbia Pictures.